|

 SOTEIRA (Sôteira), i. e. "the saving goddess' (Lat.
 Sospita), occurs as a surname of several female divinities in Greece, e. g.
 1. of Artemis . . .
 2. of Persephone in Laconia (iii.
 13. § 2), in Arcadia (viii.
 31. § 1) ; 3. of Athena (Schol. ad Plat. p.
 90. ed.
 Ruhnken ; Aristot.
 Rhet. iii.
 18); and 4. of Eunomia (Pind.
 Ol. ix.
 25.)

-The first of Kore's cult titles referred to her various divine functions, as goddess of the earth and the first fruits of spring, mistress of the underworld, goddess of the afterlife,
+The first of Demeter's cult titles referred to her various divine functions: as goddess of agriculture and the fruits of the earth, the great mother, the bringer of laws, patron goddess of Greece:--

 Khthonia